sn8ke01/recall/readme.md

 **Purpose** reason for using this cmd this particular way ex: `kill a single process using powershell`

-**Notes** any additional information about the cmd that I may want to recall or use to catagorize and search
+**Tags** any additional information about the cmd that I may want to recall or use to categorize and search

 ## Functions
 **collection** store note.
 This function can be utilized as described above.